customer01annapooranisarees/customer01annapooranisarees/packages/customer01annapooranisarees/README.md

 If a similar feature request already exists, don't forget to leave a "+1".
 If you add some more information such as your thoughts and vision about the feature, your comments will be embraced warmly :)

-## Contributing

-customer01annapooranisarees is an open-source project.
-We are committed to a fully transparent development process and appreciate highly any contributions.
-Whether you are helping us fix bugs, proposing new features, improving our documentation or spreading the word - we would love to have you as part of the customer01annapooranisarees community.

 Please refer to our [Contribution Guidelines](./CONTRIBUTING.md) and [Code of Conduct](./CODE_OF_CONDUCT.md).